Revue: University and Medics' Revues

 It is a current and longstanding tradition of medical, dental, engineering, legal and veterinary schools within the UK, Canada, New Zealand and Australia to stage revues each year, combining comedy sketches, songs, parodies, films and sound-bites.
 As well as performing at their home universities, British revues are sometimes also performed at festivals such as the Edinburgh Festival Fringe.

 United Hospitals Comedy Revue - The Moira Stuart Cup

 The Moira Stuart Cup is competed for annually at the United Hospitals Comedy Revue, by all five of the University of London Medical Schools.
-It has been won by all medical schools at least once, with RUMS (UCL Medical School) and St George's Hospital Medical School achieving the most victories, winning the trophy six times each.
+It has been won by all medical schools at least once, with St George's Hospital Medical School achieving the most victories, winning the trophy seven times.
 The cup is not officially endorsed by Moira Stuart herself.